ovh/docs/pages/platform/public-cloud/buy_failover_ip/guide.en-ca.md

 Enter the following information:

-- The number of failover IPs you want to order (IP blocks are not currently available)
+- The number of Additional IPs you want to order (IP blocks are not currently available)
 - The instance on which the IPs will be routed
 - The location of the IPs

 You will also need to accept the General Terms and Conditions of Service.

-Each failover IP will cost you €2 ex.
+Each Additional IP will cost you €2 ex.
 VAT.
 They will then be renewed automatically and free of charge every month.

 They are available in the following locations in Europe: